lukaszmadrzynski/Website-Update/content/pages/forever-walk.md

       type: TitleBlock
       text: NatGeo's Forever Walk
       color: text-dark
-    subtitle: A Wild Biodiversity Hotspot in the Heart of Lijiang
+    subtitle: A Slow Trekking Journey of Connection
     text: >+
       Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
 Our ecotour unveils a peaceful